efwatts/LRP_Troubleshooting/02_SQANTI/README.md

 # SQANTI3 <br />
 Corrects any errors in alignment from IsoSeq3 and classifies each accession in relation to the reference genome. <br />
-Then, we filter SQANTI3 results based on these criteria:
-- protein coding only
-  - PB transcript aligns to a GENCODE-annotated protein coding gene.
-- percent A downstream
-  - perc_A_downstreamTTS : percent of genomic "A"s in the downstream 20 bp window.
-If this number if high (> 80%), the 3' end have arisen from intra-priming during the RT step
-- RTS stage
-  - RTS_stage: TRUE if one of the junctions could be an RT template switching artifact.
-- Structural Category
-  - keep only transcripts that have a isoform structural category of:
-    - novel_not_in_catalog
-    - novel_in_catalog
-    - incomplete-splice_match
-    - full-splice_match

 To download SQANTI3, see the [Conesa Lab Wiki](https://github.com/ConesaLab/SQANTI3/wiki/Dependencies-and-installation).
 You may have to change line 25 in `setup.py` from the SQANTI3-5.2 downlod from `ext_modules = cythonize(ext_modules),` to `ext_modules = cythonize(ext_modules, language_level = "2"),` <br />